 Kim S. Hitchings, MSN, RN, NEA-BC is the manager of the Center for Professional Excellence, Lehigh Valley Health Network, Allentown, PA.
 In this role, she works closely with the senior vice president, Patient Care Services and other managers in a staff-assistive role to coordinate specific programs and to assist with designated special projects.
-In particular, Kim facilitated the implementation of and assures the ongoing maturation of a shared governance model throughout Patient Care Services.
-She has been the primary investigator or team member for multiple nursing and interdisciplinary research studies, inclusive of both programmatic/administrative and clinical topics.
+In particular, Kim facilitated the implementation of and assures the ongoing maturation of a shared governance model throughout the organization.
+She has been the primary investigator or team member for multiple nursing and interdisciplinary research studies, inclusive of shared decision-making and other programmatic/administrative and clinical topics.

 Kim serves as director for the Network’s Friends of Nursing Program, a philanthropic foundation established for the recognition and promotion of nursing.
 For 10 years, she coordinated all clinical services quality assurance and improvement activities.
 She currently serves as the Magnet Program director and in this role, was primary author for the original and redesignation Magnet applications and standard compliance evidence; she coordinated the associated site visits and on an ongoing basis, authors all Magnet interim monitoring reports.

 She has published extensively in professional texts and journals and has completed multiple paper and poster presentations at regional, national, and international meetings.
-Kim has expertise in many areas, including shared governance, staff development, performance improvement, precepting and mentorship, the Joint Commission accreditation policies and standards for hospitals and long term care, Magnet Hospital designation, patient-centered care, and project management.
+Kim has expertise in many areas, including shared governance, staff development, performance improvement, precepting and mentorship, Magnet Hospital designation, patient-centered care, and project management.